nak/pytest_mproc/docsrc/index.rst

 With the system now allowing execution of multiple workers on a single machine, and execution across multiple machines, this introduces another level of scoping of fixtures:  *node*-scoped fixtures.
-A node-level fixture is instantiated once per node and such instance is only available to workers (aka all test processes) on that node.
+A node-level fixture is instantiated once per node and such instance is only available to workers (aka all test processes) on that specific node.

 To declare a fixture to be scoped to a node, which declares the optional autouse: